 We first stayed at Disney’s BoardWalk Inn during our Walt Disney World honeymoon.
-Since then, we’ve stayed at the BoardWalk Inn and BoardWalk Villas more than any other resort hotel at Walt Disney World.
-Our most recent visit was in early 2015, at which time we updated this review.
+Since then, we’ve stayed at the BoardWalk Inn and BoardWalk Villas more than almost any other resort hotel at Walt Disney World.
+We stay here at least once per year, with our next stay in May 2019!

 Disney describes the resort as capturing, “the charm, whimsy and elegance of 1940s Atlantic City.”
 This marketing lingo actually couldn’t be more accurate.
 Disney’s BoardWalk Inn is a really charming resort featuring a “working” Boardwalk entertainment district complete with restaurants, night-time entertainment, and recreation.

 Perhaps most importantly, Disney’s BoardWalk Inn is situated just a short walk from Epcot’s International Gateway entrance on Crescent lake (adjacent to the Swan & Dolphin Resorts and Disney’s Yacht and Beach Club resorts).
 BoardWalk Inn guests also receive MagicBands and can make FastPass+ reservations.

 In addition to staying at the BoardWalk several times, we have also dined at Flying Fish Cafe and Big River Brewing Works, and partied at Jellyrolls and Atlantic Dance Hall.
 Thanks to those wonderful experiences on the Boardwalk (minus Atlantic Dance Hall!), we have fallen in love with the place.